+In a storefront on 43 East 125th Street, located just between Madison and Fifth Avenues, Day got his start making garments from furs and other skins, always selling them cheaper than the market price.
+For ten years, the often-times 24-hour store was the go-to marketplace for Harlem style, a style that was all its own.
 “Harlem likes a certain extravagance,” Day told Vice in 2014.
 “The mainstay are items made out of silk, linen, leather, exotic skins, minks and furs.
 Those fineries determine your status.
 The only variation you’ll find is among the young people for a period in their life, and as they graduate, they go right into that.”

 "I think the first [logo] that I became aware of was Christian Dior, because the Christian Dior hat was popular.
-That was the big one; the hat and the umbrella.
-And after that, I remember Pierre Cardin, his suits ...
-Logos signify status, and money, which go hand in hand.
+That was the big one; the hat and the umbrella,” Day told The Cut in 2015.
+“Logos signify status, and money, which go hand in hand.
 The thing is, you can have the status but nobody will know you don’t have the money.
 So that’s what gives it such an impact in your look."

 The most in-demand logos amongst his clients, Day says: "Each had their period, but Louis [Vuitton] stayed with it.
-Louis never wavered; it always had that impact.
-Gucci had a greater impact because there was so much more you could do with it.
+Louis never wavered; it always had that impact.”
+Another buzzy brand?
+“Gucci had a greater impact because there was so much more you could do with it.
 Louis just had the basic print ...
 You had people that didn’t want the letters all over.
 So they could have the [Gucci] piping — the red and green, and that’s the signal right there.
 So, that was powerful."

-While he may have been illegally incorporating other brands' intellectual property into his designs, but Day, who now works with private clients across the U.S., maintains: “I didn’t do knock-offs.
+While he may have been incorporating other brands' intellectual property into his designs, Day — who now works with private clients across the U.S., and with Gucci, of course, after the brand got caught red-handed copying one of his designs and then offered him a collaboration — “I didn’t do knock-offs.
 I did knock-ups!”
 He further noted, "I never used or designed anything that [the luxury houses] would think of — I was too cutting-edge for that."